 “Hidden Eclipse” is QUELL‘s first entry in the RE:START series.
-QUELL used their trademark ethereal sound to their advantage, ending up creating a unique soundscape with sounds never before explored in the Tsukipro franchise.
+QUELL used their trademark ethereal sound to their advantage, creating a never before explored soundscape in the Tsukipro franchise.

 Title: SQ QUELL RE:START series vol.1 Shu&Eichi Label: Tsukipro/Movic Release date: 27/07/2018 Genre: Electronic-Pop/Minimal-electronica